 The rest of this paper is organized as follows.
-In Section 2, we define the existence problem of telescopers and the summability problem precisely.
-We present a general scheme for designing algorithms to solve the shift equivalence testing problem in Section 3, and compare our new algorithms with the other known algorithms in Appendix.
+In Section 2, we define the existence problem of telescopers and the summability problem precisely and recall some basic complexity estimates for later use.
+We present a general scheme for designing algorithms to solve the shift equivalence testing problem in Section 3, and compare our new algorithms with the other known algorithms in Section 7.
 In Section 4, we first recall the notion of isotropy groups of polynomials and their basic properties, and then introduce orbital decompositions for rational functions.
 We apply orbital decompositions in Section 5 to reduce the rational summability problem for general rational functions to that for simple fractions.
 After this, we present a criterion on the summability of such simple fractions.
-In Section 6, we again use the structure of isotropy groups and orbital decompositions to derive criteria for the existence of telescopers for rational functions in variables t and $\mathbf{x}$ .
+We not only decide the summability of a rational function but also construct the indefinite sums explicitly if it is summable.
+In Section 6, we again use the structure of isotropy groups and orbital decompositions to derive a criterion for the existence of telescopers for rational functions in variables t and $\mathbf{x}$ .
+Moreover, we present an algorithm for computing a telescoper if it exists.